-Regarding compliance with the California Environmental Quality Act (CEQA), new buildings that are allowed by right are not subject to CEQA since they are non-discretionary.
-In addition, a project on a qualified site may be exempt from CEQA using a Section 15183 exemption, unless there are peculiar circumstances that would create a new impact not already identified and mitigated as part of the General Plan Addendum which covers the C-MU Zoning.
+Regarding compliance with the California Environmental Quality Act (CEQA), a project on a qualified site may be exempt from CEQA using a Section 15183 exemption, unless there are peculiar circumstances that would create a new impact not already identified and mitigated as part of the General Plan Addendum which covers the C-MU Zoning.
 Other factors like hazardous materials may require environmental review.

-If the project is not allowed by right or does not meet the CEQA 15183 exemption, then the project will either require additional CEQA review or require an additional EIR or Supplemental EIR (SEIR), depending on whether the project is within the envelope of development analyzed in the General Plan EIR.
+If the project does not meet the CEQA 15183 exemption, then the project will either require additional CEQA review or require an additional EIR or Supplemental EIR (SEIR), depending on whether the project is within the envelope of development analyzed in the General Plan EIR.